 How to count the tree rings.

-Notice on the tree stump that there are thin rings as well as wider spaces in between.
+Notice on the tree stump that there are thin lines as well as wider spaces in between.
 Every spring and summer, trees add a new layer of growth.
 Trees grow much faster in the spring, so the wide spaces represent spring growth.

 The summer (and sometimes fall) growing season is much slower, so the thin lines are a result of that growth.
-The two of these together represent one year of growth, so get an accurate estimate, only count the thin rings.
+The two of these together represent one year of growth, so get an accurate estimate, only count the thin lines.

 What to look for and what it means.